AtharvaGitProfile/Databricks-ML-Platform/README.md

    - Create a Django REST API to enable real-time inference anywhere;
   - Enable streaming with Spark, utilizing overlapping windows and Kafka;
   - Explore data mesh and data contracts as potential enhancements;
-  - Incorporate a paralell MlOps pipeline;
+  - Incorporate a parallel MlOps pipeline;